What is LoRa?

 The ideal LPWAN technology for our IIoT sensors

-Strega has selected LoRaWAN™ as its main choice for low power wide area network technology.
+Strega has selected LoRaWAN™ as its main wireless technological choice for its low power industrial grade sensors.

 LoRaWAN™ is a Low Power Wide Area Network (LPWAN) specification intended for wireless battery operated Things in a regional, national or global network.
 LoRaWAN targets key requirements of Internet of Things such as secure bi-directional communication, mobility and localization services.
 The LoRaWAN specification provides seamless interoperability among smart Things without the need of complex local installations and gives back the freedom to the user, developer, businesses enabling the roll out of Internet of Things.